MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

     :::image type="content" source="media/use-a-custom-prompt-in-flow/new-prompt.png" alt-text="Create a new prompt":::

-1. Follow the instruction from the [Create a prompt](create-a-custom-prompt.md) documentation to create your prompt instructions.
+1. Follow the instruction from the [Create a custom prompt](create-a-custom-prompt.md) documentation to create your prompt instructions.
 1. Save your prompt and follow the [instructions to use your prompt in a flow](use-a-custom-prompt-in-flow.md#use-an-existing-prompt-in-a-flow).

 ## Use the output of the GPT action